Frame Interpolation with Consecutive Brownian Bridge Diffusion: Related Works

 \subsection{Diffusion Models}

-The diffusion model is introduced by DDPM~\cite{ho2020denoising} to image generation task and achieves excellent performance in high-fidelity and high-diversity image generation.
+The diffusion model is introduced by DDPM~\cite{ho2020denoising} to image generation task and achieves excellent performance in image generation.
 The whole diffusion model can be split into a forward diffusion process and a backward sampling process.
 The forward diffusion process is defined as a Markov Chain with steps $t = 1,...,T$, and the backward sampling process aims to estimate the distribution of the reversed Markov chain.
-The variance of the reversed Markov chain has a closed-form solution, and and expected value of the reversed Markov chain is estimated with a deep neural network.
+The variance of the reversed Markov chain has a closed-form solution, and the expected value is estimated with a deep neural network.
 Though achieving strong performance in image generation tasks, DDPM~\cite{ho2020denoising} requires $T=1000$ iterative steps to generate images, resulting in inefficient generation.
-Sampling steps cannot be skipped without largely degrading performance because the conditional distribution at step $t-2$ needs to be computed with the conditional distribution at time $t-1$ and $t$ due to its Markov property.
+Sampling steps cannot be skipped without largely degrading performance due to its Markov chain property.
 To enable efficient and high-quality generation, DDIM~\cite{song2021denoising} proposes a non-Markov formulation of diffusion models, where the conditional distribution at time $t-k$ ($k>0$) can be directly computed with the conditional distribution at time $t$.
 Therefore, skipping steps does not largely degrade performance.
 Score-based SDEs~\cite{batzolis2021conditional,song2021scorebased,zhou2024denoising} are also proposed as an alternative formulation of diffusion models by writing the diffusion process in terms of Stochastic Differential Equations~\cite{oksendal2013stochastic}, where the reversed process has a closed-form continuous time formulation and can be solved with Eluer's method with a few steps~\cite{song2021scorebased}.
 In addition, Probability Flow ODE is proposed as the deterministic process that shares the same marginal distribution with the reversed SDE~\cite{song2021scorebased}.
 Following score-based SDEs, some works propose efficient methods to estimate the solution Probability Flow ODE~\cite{lu2022dpm,lu2022dpm++}.
-Instead of focusing on the nature of the diffusion process, DeepCache~\cite{ma2023deepcache} proposes a feature caching and sharing mechanism in the denoising UNet, enabling parallel and skipping computation and further improving efficiency.
-To deal with high-resolution images, the Latent Diffusion Model~\cite{rombach2022high} proposes an autoencoder with a Vector Quantization Layer (VQ Layer) that compresses and reconstructs images, and diffusion models run with compressed images.
-With such an autoencoder, high-resolution images can be generated efficiently.
-Other than accelerating generation, diffusion models are applied to conditional generation tasks~\cite{rombach2022high,zhang2023adding,batzolis2021conditional,choi2021ilvr,saharia2022palette,zhou2024denoising,li2023bbdm} such as generation based on poses or skeletons, image inpainting, etc.
+Other than using the diffusion process to connect data distribution and Gaussian distribution, diffusion bridges~\cite{li2023bbdm,zhou2024denoising,de2021diffusion,shi2024diffusion} are proposed to connect arbitrary distributions such as two different data distributions.
+Instead of working on the diffusion process, the Latent Diffusion Model~\cite{rombach2022high} proposes autoencoders with KL-regularized (VAE) and VQ-regularized (VQ Layer) that compress and reconstruct images, and diffusion models run with compressed images.
+With such autoencoders, high-resolution images can be generated efficiently.
+In our work, the Vector Quantized (VQ) version is deployed.